bobovski66/IntroStatistics/README.md

 # Intro to Statistics

-This repository contains interactive HTML labs, prequiz practice pages, and demonstrations for an introductory statistics course.
+This repository contains interactive HTML labs, prequiz practice pages, demonstrations, and textbook chapters for an introductory statistics course.

-The materials are designed to support student learning through guided practice, worked examples, and interactive activities.
+The materials are designed to support student learning through guided practice, worked examples, interactive activities, and textbook-style reference material.
 Each week includes a lab activity and a prequiz practice page.
 The lab pages are intended for exploration and guided class work, while the prequiz practice pages help students prepare for weekly assessments.

 ## Course Materials